In the previous post, we began exploring the world of self-organizations.

 the decision-making model

-The context in which they are best suited is the unordered, in the domain of chaos.
-These are organizations that are poor at planning and strategizing, but very responsive to new opportunities: suited to chaotic situations (civil wars, failed states) but with little ability to handle real complexity.
+The context in which Red organisations are best suited is the unordered, the domain of chaos.
+These organizations are poor at planning and strategizing, but very responsive to new opportunities: suited to chaotic situations (civil wars, failed states) but with little ability to handle real complexity.
 One peculiarity is that the chaotic context is often considered potentially suitable for producing real innovation.
 And this is not surprising since the decision-making model proposed in the Cynefin Framework is related to act – perceive – respond.
 The need to move quickly out of chaos requires immediate experimentation, and this can actually produce real innovation.
 Organizations that would like to experiment with fast and disruptive innovations could create ad hoc “chaos spaces” with low bureaucracy and formality.

-Now that we have introduced you to the red organization, we will look at the amber organization in the next post.
+Now that we have introduced you to the Red organization, we will look at the Amber organization in the next post.

 Part 2: Amber organizations >>